Prensner-Lab/sample_submission/README.md

 Please fill in `NA` if field is not applicable.
 Additional columns can be added when missing.

 - `run_id`: File name of the sample.
-- `smart_id`: determines downstream processing of the samples through several rules.
-Samples are supposed to share the same smart_id if:
+- `smart_id`: ID used for downstream processing of the samples.
+Furthermore, this `smart_id` links samples through several rules.
+Samples are supposed to share the same `smart_id` if:
-  - They are meant to be merged, e.g. multiple technical replicates.
+  - They are meant to be merged (reads are combined), e.g. multiple technical replicates run for greater read depth.
 Don't use the same `smart_id` for biological replicates!
   - They contain paired-end samples (e.g. R1 and R2; see field `read_end`)
   - They only differ from their data protocol (e.g. RNA_seq/Ribo_seq; see field `data_type`)